dunn/reading.js/readme.md

 work there after all.
 (Oh, and the same thing happens in Opera.
 But who uses Opera?)

+Some browser extensions add invisible elements to webpages; this can screw up keyboard navigation.

 ## "License"

 This software may be used for any purpose whatever, but with no